drakonli/Rodent/README.md

 Rodent
 ======

-I developed this little framework in two days so it is a bit hardcoded :)
+I developed this little framework in couple of days so it is a bit hardcoded :)
 Enjoy:)